Running After My Hat header image 2

 Jules: 7Impterview.
 Damn.
 Wish I’d thought of that!

 You’ve mentioned the Russian spam before, here and there.
-I get a lot of that, too, but the Wordpress software seems to catch nearly all of it.
-Maybe it’s got something to do with our different templates? or… or… or Wordpress plugins or something?
+I get a lot of that, too, but the WordPress software seems to catch nearly all of it.
+Maybe it’s got something to do with our different templates? or… or… or WordPress plugins or something?
 (Heck, if Blaine hasn’t figured it out yet, it’s probably unsolvable!)

 I read crazy English every day.
 Those spomments are brilliant–and so is the word.